sebastian89n/tech-notes/Courses/Dive into Kubernetes - content/Kubernetes - 4 - Building container images.md

 ---
 #### **Improvements:**

-- Minimalise amount of layers
+- Minimalise amount of layers.
+Use logical operator &&/AND to rum multiple commands in sequence, only if the previous command is successful
 - Minimalise size of the docker image using multi-stage docker build
 - Run as a normal user instead of root
 - Use `ENTRYPOINT` to allow to pass parameter to cmatrix command